-University: University of Manchester
+University: Queen Mary, University of London

 Employment lawyers work across all areas of employment law, including, for example, handling discrimination, staff restructuring and whistleblowing issues.
 There has been increased focus on employment law in recent years, due to a combination of new legislation, government policies and employees’ increased awareness of their rights.
 Trainees assist with a wide variety of work, such as the employment aspects of corporate or commercial transactions, preparations for tribunal claims, attending hearings and meetings, and helping to draft documents such as employment contracts or policies.

 “There’s no typical day in the life of an employment solicitor,” says Lewis Silkin partner Tarun Tawakley, who completed his training contract at the firm before qualifying in 2009.
 Tarun is “a full-service employment lawyer by trade with a particular focus on clients in the technology and financial services sectors”, and with secondments to the legal team at a major international oil company and an international investment bank, and a stint as head of employment law and commercial litigation at Deliveroo under his belt, it’s fair to say that Tarun has been kept busy by his legal career so far.

 The solicitor route was always the one for Tarun.
 He explains, “I really enjoy solving complex problems on behalf of my clients, leveraging both my legal and broader expertise to try and do so,” he explains.
 It’s this broader advisory nature of practice that’s always appealed and completing vacation schemes and mini-pupillages in the early stage of career research confirmed that this was an attractive career to pursue.